NeuroTechX/ntx_slack_archive/general.md

  >watson: I'm assuming his interest is in DBS?
 Nothing yet.
 Should we create one?
 I wonder how many people would be interested.

+6/13/2017 1:05 AM

+ **watson** :

+ >I think his interest is in unpacking the brains mechanisms in general and understanding the potential from brain enhancement (e.g. Kernal)